john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 print_some_numbers(fibonacci, is_even)
 ```

 Well, those approaches look pretty similar.
 But what if we want to print the odd numbers in the Fibonacci Sequence?
 We would have to write a whole new method `print_odd_numbers`.
 And if we wanted to print numbers divisible by 3, again we'd need to write a whole new function.
 But with the `print_some_numbers` method, all we have to do is define one new (short) lambda predicate function.
+(A predicate function returns `True` or `False`.)
 This keeps us having to repeat ourselves.
 If `print_some_numbers` was very long, you could save a lot of repitition.

 ```python
 is_odd = lambda n: n % 2 == 1